maurizuki/ConsoleTree.FileSystem/docs/ConsoleTree.FileSystem/SearchSettings/Comparer.md

 # SearchSettings.Comparer property

-Gets or sets an `IComparer<FileSystemInfo>` implementation used to sort files and directories.
+Gets or sets an IComparer&lt;FileSystemInfo&gt; implementation used to sort files and directories.

 ```csharp
 public IComparer<FileSystemInfo> Comparer { get; set; }
 ```

+## Return Value

+An IComparer&lt;FileSystemInfo&gt; implementation used to sort files and directories.

 ## See Also